 “On the basis of results it can be said that immediate superiors´ work is challenging.
 At the present, the immediate superiors´ mental wellbeing is on a fairly good level and they are positive to change.
-Constant interruptions and in the change circumstances lack of time and resources put load on the immediate superiors.
-The employers should focus on those immediate superiors who are at the beginning of their career, who work much overtime or to those who have previously had challenges with mental wellbeing.
-The upper management in the organization can improve the experienced level of mental wellbeing among the immediate superiors and thus less load is put on the immediate superiors and the ability to deal with changing situations improves.”
+Constant interruptions, changing circumstances, and a lack of time and resources put pressure on the immediate superiors.
+The employers should focus on those immediate superiors who are at the beginning of their career, those who work a lot of overtime or to those who have previously had challenges with mental wellbeing.
+The upper management in the organisation can improve the experienced level of mental wellbeing among the immediate superiors and thus less load is put on the immediate superiors and the ability to deal with changing situations improves.”